turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

 * See a list of all existing to-dos, including the title, list of tasks to be checked off, and state of urgency.
 * See to-dos in descending chronological order (with the most recently created to-do at the top left).
-  * If there are no to-dos yet, then there should be an indication to the user to create a todo list, displayed in the empty section.
+  * If there are no to-dos yet, then there should be an indication to the user to create a to-do list, displayed in the empty section.
 You should use your best judgement to create the design for this.

 #### Adding a New Checklist